MerlinDMC/demo-terraform/aws/serverless/README.md

-# Serverless website
+# Website serverless

-Hosting a website in a private S3 bucket fronted by API Gateway.
+Hosting a website in a private S3 bucket behind CloudFront.

 ## Requirements